-an easy maple leaf cut out shortbread cookie to welcome fall.
+An easy to make maple leaf cut out shortbread cookie with maple glaze and walnuts to welcome fall.

 Finally there is a crisp chill in the air and there is no doubt now that fall has arrived.
 We can appreciate the cool temps for our festive Thanksgiving gatherings.

 I enjoy the beauty of this season especially the gorgeous colors that can only come from nature.

 The theme this month for #fillthecookiejar is Thanksgiving.
 As I look out the window on this chilly day I’m calmed as I watch the graceful falling leaves this morning.
 They were my inspiration for the maple walnut leaf cut-out cookies.

 I made a basic shortbread cookie recipe from my Good Housekeeping cookbook and used maple syrup in place of the vanilla.
 I then made a maple cinnamon glaze for the topping with more chopped walnuts.
 This is a cookie perfectly dressed and ready to be placed on the Thanksgiving dessert buffet.

 - 1 cup confectioners sugar

 - 2 tsp. maple syrup